 Session 7B – Concurrent Panel: Critical Infrastructure Resilience

 Critical infrastructure resilience is a cornerstone of Canada’s national security and a key priority within the Defence Industrial Strategy.
-As threats to energy systems, telecommunications, transportation, and supply chains grow in complexity—from cyber attacks to hybrid disruption—Canada is increasing investment in secure, adaptive, and interoperable infrastructure.
+As threats to energy systems, telecommunications, transportation, and supply chains grow in complexity—from cyberattacks to hybrid disruptions—Canada is increasing its investment in secure, adaptive, and interoperable infrastructure.
 This panel will examine how government and industry can strengthen resilience through modernization, public-private partnerships, and innovation, while ensuring continuity of essential services and operational readiness in an increasingly contested environment.

 4:40 pm –5:10 pm PST